s-estay/aoc24/day-01/README.md

 ```
 - We define a new variable to store the tuples
 - The variable is a tuple where every element is a vector of integers of type usize
-- Since `next()` will change the iterator, the left/right tuple needs to be mutable
+- Since `next()` will change the iterator, the split variable needs to be mutable
 ```rust
 fn process_input(input: &str) {
   let (left, right):(Vec<usize>, Vec<usize>) = input.lines().map(|line| {